clipo/seriationSolver2/README.md

 - All valid sequences in one figure
 - Consistent scaling across sequences
 - Clear labeling and sequence numbering

+## Seriation Network
+- Network visualization of seriation relationships between sequences.
+- Edges connect sequences with shared assemblages.
+- Nodes are labeled with sequence numbers.
+- Edge width indicates the number of shared assemblages between sequences.
+- Visualization is saved as seriation_network.png in the specified output directory.

 ## Example